von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: vN-QPE algorithms

-\begin{proof} First, I account for the costs of building a block-encoding from the LCP.
-The encoded Hamiltonian will be the discretized pointer-system coupling with $r$ pointer qubits and norm as in \cref{eq:discretemomentumop},
+\end{lemma} \begin{proof} We account for the costs of building a block-encoding from the LCP.
+The encoded Hamiltonian will be the discretized pointer-system coupling with ${r}$ pointer qubits and norm as in \cref{eq:largenormmomentum},

-which is another LCP, with $(1+r)\left|P\right|$ terms.
+which is another LCP, with $(1+{r})\left|P\right|$ terms.
 The sum of coefficients is now